michaelpb/whiteboard/README.md

 1. First, install a recent version of `node.js`, along with a recent version of npm.
-    - The supported version is: `7.8` (same as ran by test server)
+    - The supported version is: `8.x` (same as ran by test server)
     - You might consider using `nvm` to easily install a version that is appropriate for your OS and architecture https://github.com/creationix/nvm
-    - If you used `nvm`, remember to do `nvm use 7` to activate before continuing
+    - If you used `nvm`, remember to do `nvm use 8` to activate before continuing

-2. Install dependencies by running `npm install -d`
-    - On slower connections and computers this could take a while: as long as 10 minutes
+2. Install dependencies by running `npm install -d` - On good connections this will take about a minute

-3. Rebuild binary dependencies against electron by running `./node_modules/.bin/electron-rebuild` (or just `npm run rebuild`)
+3. Rebuild binary dependencies against electron by running: `npm run rebuild`

 3. Optionally: double check there's nothing wrong by running the test suite with `npm run test`, or `npm run test-headless` (if you have `xvfb` installed)